 Tiller's data provider will make a guess at the category for a transaction based on what they know about the merchant.
 This isn’t always accurate, and it doesn’t reflect the way you might think about categories, so we don’t include it in our Foundation template or core Transactions sheet.

 Add a column titled "Note" to add notes about a specific transaction.
-This column is leveraged by the Category Rollup report available in the Tiller add-on.
+This column is leveraged by the Category Rollup report available in the Tiller Community Solutions add-on for Google Sheets.

-Tiller has a suite of Google Sheets add-ons to help you power up your financial spreadsheet workflows.
+Tiller has a few Google Sheets add-ons to help you power up your financial spreadsheet workflows.
+These add-ons may add columns to your Transactions sheet to support the workflow or solutions.

-The Categorized Date column is added by AutoCat when you add the AutoCat sheet via the Tiller add-on.
-It is the date that AutoCat automatically categorized a transactions for you if you have the Run Automatically setting turned on.
+The Categorized Date column is added by AutoCat when you add the AutoCat sheet via the Tiller Money Feeds add-on.
+It is the date that AutoCat automatically categorized or updated a transaction for you if you have the Auto Run on update setting turned on.